Robert Burns Birthplace Museum: History

 The Robert Burns Birthplace Museum is run and owned by the NTS.
 It was opened in the form it is today in 2009, with £23 million being spent on the project.
 This NTS project was supported by Professor Robert Crawford of The University of St Andrews, participating in the Scottish Governments Homecoming 2009' scheme to boost Scottish tourism.
 Professor Crawford published a book, The Bard, Robert Burns, A Biography (2009), as the culmination of this research project.

-Public Impact and Collections
+Public impact and collections

 The museum houses more than 5,000 Burns inspired artefacts, including original written manuscripts.

-It is second only to Shakespeare's museum in its number of visitor numbers out of all UK writers' museums.
-It has increased public engagement with Burns-related material, helped to boost tourism in Ayrshire, and improved the visitor experience to the Burn's Cottage.
+It is second only to Shakespeare's museum in its number of visitor numbers out of all museums for UK writers.
+It has increased public engagement with Burns-related material, helped to boost tourism in Ayrshire and improved the visitor experience to the Burn's Cottage.